jameskress/Visualization_Vignettes/Miniapps/gray-scott/README.md

 | **Zero-Copy (Recommended)** | Highest performance.
 ADIOS2 reads data directly from the simulation's memory, avoiding any data copies.                                      | `"adios_memory_selection": true`, `"adios_span": false`  |
 | **ADIOS-Managed (Span)** | ADIOS2 provides a memory buffer, and the application copies its data into it.
 Avoids memory allocations in the application's I/O path.       | `"adios_memory_selection": false`, `"adios_span": true`  |
 | **Local Copy (Default)** | A local copy of the data is created and passed to ADIOS2.
 Easiest to understand but less performant due to the extra memory allocation/copy. | `"adios_memory_selection": false`, `"adios_span": false` |

+> [!WARNING]
+> **Span and Overwrite Incompatibility:** You cannot use `"adios_span": true` simultaneously with `"overwrite_last_step": true` in your JSON settings.
+The `overwrite_last_step` feature works by closing and reopening the ADIOS engine at every step to overwrite the file.
+This destroys the zero-copy memory blocks allocated by the Span feature, resulting in a segmentation fault (`Invalid permissions (2)`) on the second output step.
+If you use `adios_span`, you must keep the file stream open by setting `"overwrite_last_step": false`.

 #### Step 2: 🚀 Execute the Simulation